Non-government schools are required to be registered by the Director General of the Department of Education Services (DES).

-Registration provides assurance to parents and the community that non-government schools meet the standards determined by the Minister for Education and other requirements as outlined in the Guide to the Registration Standards and Other Requirements for Non-government Schools 2017.
+Registration provides assurance to parents and the community that non-government schools meet the standards determined by the Minister and other requirements as outlined in the Guide to the Registration Standards and Other Requirements for Non-government Schools 2017.

 Registered schools must: